-Currently I live in Lisbon and work for SAPO in the UX Team.
-Before, I worked for Microsoft as a Researcher in the Microsoft Language Development Center, working in projects like Living Usability Lab and AAL4ALL.
+Currently I live in Lisbon and work for SAPO in the UX Team, helping build great products like SAPO Mag and SAPO Biz.
+Before, I worked for Microsoft as a Researcher and Software Developer in the Microsoft Language Development Center, working in projects like Living Usability Lab .

 After work I'm an avid reader, movies and tv shows addict, and sort of a handyman.
 Oh, and a proud dog owner too!

 Also, make sure to check out my LinkedIn profile if you are interested in the companies and projects I have worked on.

 Understand user behaviors, needs, and motivation from contextual interviews, individual interviews, surveys, task analysis, and other methodologies designed to obtain feedback.

 Create abstract concepts of an interface's space allocation, content prioritization, functionalities, and intended behaviors.
 Also useful to generate feedback from both users and team members.

 Create rapid and inexpensive paper or digital drafts of a product or page, in order to get user feedback about the design process early, before investing time and money into development.

 Organize, structure, and label content, creating the logic relations within the system.
 The purpose is to help users find where they are, what they are seeing, and what to expect.
 IA plays a key role in wireframing and prototyping.

 Create interfaces with well thought behaviors in order to respect the principles of human-computer interaction.
 Allows anticipating users interaction with the system, prevent problems, and create new ways of interacting with elements.